anquanscan/sec-tools/README.md

 [cybersecurity-red-team](https://github.com/paulveillard/cybersecurity-red-team): An ongoing & curated collection of awesome software best practices and techniques, libraries and frameworks, E-books and videos, websites, blog posts, links to github Repositories, technical guidelines and important resources about Red Team (Offensive) in Cybersecurity.
 [SAGEMCOM-FAST-5370e-TELIA](https://github.com/wuseman/SAGEMCOM-FAST-5370e-TELIA): This is my personal wiki for hacking the router firmware used by (Sagemcom)F@ast Version 3.43.2 delivered from Sagemcom
 [memcached](https://github.com/rayschu/memcached): Scan the memcached vulnerability.
 [pwnKit](https://github.com/drapl0n/pwnKit): pwnKit: Privilege Escalation USB-Rubber-Ducky payload, which exploits CVE-2021-4034 in less than 10sec's and spawns root shell for you.
+[smart-home-device-cyberattack-detection](https://github.com/asegun-cod/smart-home-device-cyberattack-detection): This is a collaborative work between Asmau (a Ph.D. research), Thejavathy and Oluwasegun under the supervision of Dr. Jun and Dr. Xiaoqi at Nottingham Trent University, UK.